s3yonsei/blocked_samples/osdi24_ae/README.md

 #### 5-3-4.
 RocksDB-*allrandom*

-In this experiment, BCOZ identifies and address the bottleneck where I/O events become a bottleneck as block cache lock contention is resovled.
-We profiled read-only execution of *allrandom*, an open-sourced real-world workload by Facebook.
-The size of the block cache is 128MB to incur a large amount of I/O events.
+In this experiment, BCOZ identifies and addresses the bottleneck where I/O events become a bottleneck once block cache lock contention is resovled.
+We profiled read-only execution of *allrandom*, a real-world workload open-sourced by Facebook.
+The size of the block cache is set to 128MB to increase the occurrence of I/O events.

-Figure 12a is obtained by profiling with BCOZ.
+Figure 12a shows the profiling results for BCOZ.
+It can be reproduced with the following script.

 ```bash
 $ sudo ./rocksdb_2_bcoz.sh
 ```

-Load the generated profile.coz into [plot](https://plasma-umass.org/coz/).
+Load the generated profile.coz file into [plot](https://plasma-umass.org/coz/).

-**Note**: Although the reported results and the Figure 12a may differ in details, you should be able to figure out the predicted performance gain through optimizing blocking I/O events (I/O subclass in the figure) is high.
-Furthermore, predicted performance gain through optimizing filter block read (*GetFilterPartitionBlock*) is highest among the index and data block reads (*IndexBlockIter* and *DataBlockIter*, respectively).
+**Note**: While there may be differences in detail between the reported results and Figure 12a, you should still be able to discern that the predicted performance gain through optimizing blocking I/O events (*I/O subclass* in the figure) is significant.
+Furthermore, the predicted performance gain through optimizing filter block reads (*GetFilterPartitionBlock*) is the highest among the index and data block reads (*IndexBlockIter* and *DataBlockIter*, respectively).

-Figure 12b is obtained by comparing the result of baseline and optimized execution.
-We opened our asynchronous I/O-enabled RocksDB code as an optimization, in rocksdb\_aio directory.
+Figure 12b shows the performance change after utilizing the asynchronous I/O interface (i.e., io\_uring).
+We have made our asynchronous I/O-enabled RocksDB code available as an optimization in the rocksdb\_aio directory.
+You can reproduce this by running the following instructions.

 ```bash
 $ cd ~